YenniLee/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is the purpose of using _sessions_?
+    Sessions hold user data, so that credentials do not have to be re-entered with every new request to the server.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.
+    It storees passwords as hashes (encrypted) so that passwords are not stored in plaintext(not ideal).

 - [ ] What does bcrypt do to slow down attackers?
+    It adds time to the security algorithm to create a key derivation function.
+Makes it more difficult to steal.

-- [ ] What are the three parts of the JSON Web Token?
+- [ ] What are the three parts of the JSON Web Token? header, payload, and signature

 ## Minimum Viable Product